The encounter was more than personal inspiration; I had walked into Joan’s world.

 Is this for you?

 The Dove and Rose is free.
-If you enjoy The Dove Rose regularly, consider becoming a monthly or yearly paid subscriber to support my work.
+If you enjoy The Dove and Rose regularly, consider becoming a monthly or yearly paid subscriber to support my work.
 Or, if you enjoy a post and want to make a one-time contribution, the gesture will be much appreciated!
 Most importantly, enjoy yourself because I appreciate that you are here.

 Support